-$^{^{21}}$ PPL Electric's current Act 129 Compliance Rider ("ACR") provides the final reconciliation procedure for the Company's Phase I Plan.
+&lt;sup>21 PPL Electric's current Act 129 Compliance Rider ("ACR") provides the final reconciliation procedure for the Company's Phase I Plan.
 Specifically, at the conclusion of the Phase I Plan, and all subsequent Plans, collections under the ACR for each customer class will be reconciled to the total cost of that EE&C Plan allowed by the Commission for that customer class.
 Over collections or under collections will be reflected in the E factor, and will be refunded or recovered through the ACR calculated for the first compliance year of the subsequent EE&C Plan.
 If the Company does not implement a subsequent EE&C Plan, the current ACR will be continued for an additional year to refund any over collections or recover any under collections.
 PPL Electric has not proposed to modify its reconciliation procedure.
-22 Ibid, p.
-110 provision of the Implementation Order, PPL Electric proposes to allocate such costs using an allocation factor equal to the percentage of the EE&C costs directly assigned to each customer class to the total EE&C costs directly assigned to all customer classes.
+Ibid, p.
+110 allocate those costs, and general administrative costs, using reasonable and generally acceptable cost of service principles as are commonly utilized in base rate proceedings.
+Consistent with this provision of the Implementation Order, PPL Electric proposes to allocate such costs using an allocation factor equal to the percentage of the EE&C costs directly assigned to each customer class to the total EE&C costs directly assigned to all customer classes.

-23 Ibid, p.
+Ibid, p.
 111